benroberts999/ampsci/README.md

 --------------------------------------------------------------------------------

-## hartreeFock (main program)
+## diracSCAS (main program)

- * Solves relativistic Hartree-Fock potential for core + valence states
+ * Solves the Dirac equation for atomic systems using the Hartree-Fock + second-order correlation potential method.
  * Input taken from a plain text file.
- * An example input file is included: doc/hartreeFock.in.example
+ * An example input file is included: doc/diracSCAS.in.example
-    * e.g.: _cp ./doc/hartreeFock.in.example ./hartreeFock.in_
+    * e.g.: _cp ./doc/diracSCAS.in.example ./diracSCAS.in_
  * You may re-name this file (e.g., to "filename.txt"), then run as:
-    * _$ ./hartreeFock filename.txt_
+    * _$ ./diracSCAS filename.txt_
-    * If no input filename is given, program will assume input filename is 'hartreeFock.in':
+    * If no input filename is given, program will assume input filename is 'diracSCAS.in':
-    * _$ ./hartreeFock_
+ * Note: input file uses c++-like format + line comments; tell your editor that the file is a cpp file to get nice colourisation and auto commenting
- * See _doc/01-hartreeFock_input.md_ for a full list of input options + descriptions
+ * See _doc/01-diracSCAS_input.md_ for a full list of input options + descriptions
  * See _doc/02-diracSCAS_method.pdf_ for a description of the physics, and for references to the works where the methods implemented here were developed.

 --------------------------------------------------------------------------------